Table tennis: India’s Manika Batra and G Sathiyan win mixed doubles title in Budapest

-Indian table tennis players Manika Batra and G Sathiyan beat Hungary’s Dora Madarasz and Nandor Ecseki 3-1 to win the mixed doubles title at the WTT Contender in Budapest on Friday.
+Indian table tennis players Manika Batra and G Sathiyan tasted instant success on their return as a mixed doubles pairing by winning the title at the WTT Contender in Budapest on Friday.

+It was a memorable win for Batra and Sathiyan, who have reunited on a positive note and plan to take their partnership to the Paris Olympics in 2024.

-Batra had won the Asian Games bronze with veteran Sharath Kamal and more recently they played together at the Tokyo Olympics.
+Batra had won the Asian Games bronze with veteran Sharath Kamal and, more recently, they played together at the Tokyo Olympics.

+Sathiyan said it was a tricky final but their toughest challenge came in the quarterfinals when they upset the world number seven duo from Slovakia – Barbara Balazova and Lubomir Pistej – in the quarterfinals.

+“It is great that we were able to win the event with very little practice.
+It certainly shows what we can achieve as a pair.
+We were quite tactically and seem to complement each other’s game,” Sathiyan told PTI.

+“Manika had me approached for the partnership a while.
+We both thought it was the best time to give it a shot.
+She is our best ever female player and we have shown the potential that our partnership has.
+The more we play the better we get.”

+Sathiyan will play in the Czech Open later this week while Batra will head back home.
+Another big event coming up is the Asian Championships in September-October.

-Batra, ranked 60th in singles, had also done well to reach the semi-finals in Budapest.
-Another impressive performance came from 150th-ranked Indian Sreeja Akula, whom Batra defeated in the quarter-finals.
+Batra, ranked 60th in singles, had done well to reach the semifinals here.
+Another impressive performance came from 150th-ranked Indian Sreeja Akula, whom Batra defeated in the quarterfinals.

 It was also a welcome result for Sathiyan following his opening round loss in the singles competition of the Tokyo Olympics.